browsertherapy/browsertherapy.github.io/_posts/2020-06-02-tissue-contrast.md

     /* place circles in an up/down orientation */
     flex-direction: column;

-    /* change the direction of the split-colour background to match */
+    /* change the direction of the split-colour background to match the new direction */
     background: linear-gradient(180deg, white 50%, black 50%);
   }
 }
 ```
+**One nail, two hammers**: It turns out that using `display: grid` instead of `flex-direction: column` produces the same results.
+Why? 'cuz CSS.
+{:.notice--info}
 </details>

 ## Final Demo